How to Use Liquid in Xink Email Signatures

-The Liquid is a template language, which makes easier to create signatures and campaigns with complex logic and data formatting.
+Liquid is a template language that makes it easier to create Xink email signatures and campaigns with dynamic content, conditional logic, and consistent data formatting.

 Example#1